 1. Make Your Collections Crystal Clear

-If you want your practice to survive, you have to have a clear and simple way to collect the funds that you’re owed.
-When everyone on your staff understands how the system works, you’ll ensure that everyone processes their payments quickly.
+If you want your practice to survive, you have to have a clear and simple way to collect the funds that you are owed.
+When everyone on your staff understands how the system works, you will ensure that everyone processes their payments quickly.
 If you want to improve revenue cycles, this is the way to do it.

 Start by informing every patient what’s expected of them and when they have to settle their payments.
 You need to write in plain language what the have to and by when.
 When you sign them up as a new patient for the first time, this should be clear to them in every way possible.